-- 2.6 To access the online version of these Guidelines: - Open the Sydney Diocesan Secretariat web site www.sds.asn.au - Click 'For Churchwardens & Parish Councillors'. - Run your mouse cursor over 'Stipends, Allowances & Benefits for Parish Staff', then click on 'Clergy'. - Under the heading 'Remuneration Guidelines', open the document 'Guidelines for the Remuneration of Parish Ministry Staff for 2009'. - Once open simply run your mouse cursor over the words in blue (marked with an asterisk), then 'click' to open the link to the source document and/or web page. - 2.7 Further questions for clarification or other enquiries should be directed to the Clergy Services Officer, Colin Murphy, on 9265 1560 or e-mail cjm@sydney.anglican.asn.au .
+- 2.6 To access the online version of these Guidelines - Open the Sydney Diocesan Secretariat web site www.sds.asn.au - · Click 'For Wardens & Parish Councillors'. - Run your mouse cursor over 'Ministry Staff Remuneration', then click on 'Clergy'. - Under the heading 'Remuneration Guidelines', open the document 'Guidelines for the Remuneration of Parish Ministry Staff for 2011'. - Once open simply run your mouse cursor over the words in blue (marked with an asterisk), then 'click' to open the link to the source document and/or web page. - 2.7 Further questions for clarification or other enquiries should be directed to the Clergy Services Officer, Colin Murphy, on 9265 1560 or e-mail cjm@sydney.anglican.asn.au .